danshearer/COVID-19-UK-Science/README.md

 > evidence, including the ones to do with my speciality.
 The UK
 > scientific evidence does not always agree with what the UK Prime
 > Minister and his staff have been saying, and both deliberately
-> contradict what the World Health Organisation recommends from
+> contradict what the World Health Organisation strongly recommends from
 > experience in hundreds of countries.
 Citizens of the UK, especially in
 > England, should be sceptical of inconsistent statements made by
 > UK-level ministers about when the lockdown should lift, what the
 > England-level strategy is, and what behaviour is acceptable.
 UK-level
 > ministers have no authority over COVID-19 measures and enforcement on
 > the 10.7 million UK citizens of Wales, Northern Ireland and Scotland
-> although they often speak as if UK-level control exists.
-It doesn't,
+> although they often speak as if UK-level control exists (it doesn't,
-> although for the moment there is a 4-nations coordination agreement.
+> although as always UK constitutional matters are a mess.)
+The proposed
+> UK-level tracking app does not yet exist but the design plans seem
+> deeply flawed and the app should not be trusted by UK citizens,
+> certainly not as the claimed replacement for WHO recommendations.

 # Table of Contents